-This calculator will help you to design an SMPS circuit by calculating the primary turns, secondary turns, and core selection based on the input voltage, the output voltage, the switching frequency and the power requirements.
+This calculator will help you to design a basic SMPS circuit by calculating the primary turns, secondary turns, and core selection based on the input voltage, the output voltage, the switching frequency and the power requirements.

 Flyback Transformer Calculator